Crytiqal/ircpugbot/README.md

 You can now freely change your nickname and the bot will update your name in the pug queue list!
 Also, the bot will only automatically remove you from the line-up and, if needed, grant ownership to the next person in line if you leave ALL the channels on which the bot is hosted.

-The bot is now authenticated with Q so it can retain its operator status.
+• The bot is now authenticated with Q so it can retain its operator status.
-•It won't greet people anymore who join the channel, this could cause spam.
+• It won't greet people anymore who join the channel, this could cause spam.
-•It also won't say goodbye when people leave/quit the channel.
+• It also won't say goodbye when people leave/quit the channel.
-•It will only announce the queue if there is actually a pug in queue.
+• It will only announce the queue if there is actually a pug in queue.
-•When people !join or !leave a pug or quit all channels while they were in queue, it will update and print the game's info.
+• When people !join or !leave a pug or quit all channels while they were in queue, it will update and print the game's info.

 <b>UPDATE v3.0: The Pick-Up Game Operator Bot can now handle votes!</b>

-When you are in a queue, you can now use !callvote and !vote commands.
+• When you are in a queue, you can now use !callvote and !vote commands.
+• Debug function added to view query responses from the bot.

 The bot is capable of tracking the usernames accross all the pug's and updates the names when changed.
 A kickvote will work even if the player leaves the pug, changes his name, and joins again.